 Do you find it difficult to decide whether to stay married for your kids or file for divorce and face a long and troublesome custody trial?
 A discussion with a Georgia family law attorney may help.
-While you should not let anyone tell you what to do about your marital problems, finding out what consequences of each option will definitely help.
+While you should not let anyone tell you what to do about your marital problems, finding out what consequences of each option will definitely aid you in your decision.

 You already know what staying married means, and you are the only one who gets to decide if it is worth it.
-You probably feel it is time to get a divorce and start over, but you worry about how it would affect your children and your custody rights.
+You probably feel it is time to get a divorce and start over, but you worry about how it would affect your children and your custody rights, and you might be wondering how to stay married for the kids.

 Leaving the psychological impact your decision may have aside, you surely want to know where you stand from the legal point of view.
 The easiest way to find that out would be to consult a Georgia family law attorney.
 Until you decide to do that, it may help to take a closer look at what divorce, child custody, and alimony proceedings involve according to Georgia laws.

 You will find all the laws referring to divorce and child custody grouped under Georgia Code Title 19 (Domestic Relations).
 It has 15 Chapters, each with its own sections.
 The ones you surely want to read refer to Divorce, Child Custody, and Alimony and Child Support, but, depending on your situation, all chapters may contain some useful information.
-Here is a brief guide to what the three most important chapters cover and what you should keep in mind before filing for divorce:
+Here is a brief guide to what the three most important chapters cover and what you should keep in mind if you’re not staying married for the kids and before filing for divorce:

-According to Georgia Code Title 19 Chapter 5, depending on your grounds for filing for divorce (no-fault, impotency, adultery, habitual intoxication, cruel treatment, etc.) the court may grant a total divorce or recommend a dispute resolution program.
-In order to avoid unnecessary conflicts with your spouse, consider filing for no-fault divorce.
-It will save you from the trouble of proving your divorce grounds and simplify the process.
+According to Georgia Code Title 19 Chapter 5, there are multiple grounds upon which you can file for divorce (no-fault, impotency, adultery, habitual intoxication, cruel treatment, etc.).
+In order to avoid unnecessary conflicts with your spouse, consider filing for a no-fault divorce.
+It will save you from the trouble of proving your divorce grounds and could simplify the process.

-The divorce decree will cover not only the end of your marriage, but also who gets child custody, who pays child support and alimony, in what amount, and whether the wife returns to her maiden name.
-Decide what you want and try to negotiate a settlement with your spouse.
+When the divorce is finalized, you will receive a Final Divorce Decree.
+The divorce decree will cover not only the end of your marriage and the division of your assets and debts, but also who gets child custody, who pays child support and alimony, in what amount, and whether the wife returns to her maiden name.
+It is often best to determine what is most important to you and try to negotiate a settlement with your spouse.

-During the divorce, you will not be able to sell any marital property.
+While the divorce is pending, you should not sell any marital property unless both parties have reached an agreement as to the sale of the marital property.
 If you rely on selling assets to cover your expenses or pay your attorney fees, try agreeing on their sale before the divorce with your spouse, or find the money you need elsewhere.
 Consider reaching an agreement regarding the division of all assets, to avoid unnecessary extension of the divorce process.

 When requesting child custody, both you and your spouse will have to come up with a parenting plan.
-It’s great if you can work one out together, but if not, you can each present your own.
-You won’t need a parenting plan if you seek immediate relied on grounds of violence.
+It’s great if you can work one out together, but if not, you can each present your own to the Court for consideration.

 - Living standard during your marriage